PX4/PX4-user_guide/en/advanced_config/parameter_reference.md

 </tr>
 <tr>
  <td><strong id="COM_RC_LOSS_T">COM_RC_LOSS_T</strong> (FLOAT)</td>
- <td>Manual control loss timeout <p><strong>Comment:</strong> The time in seconds without a new setpoint from RC or Joystick, after which the connection is considered lost.
-This must be kept short as the vehicle will use the last supplied setpoint until the timeout triggers.</p>   </td>
+ <td>RC loss time threshold <p><strong>Comment:</strong> After this amount of seconds without RC connection it's considered lost and not used anymore</p>   </td>
  <td>[0, 35] (0.1)</td>
  <td>0.5</td>
  <td>s</td>
 </tr>
 <tr>
  <td><strong id="COM_RC_OVERRIDE">COM_RC_OVERRIDE</strong> (INT32)</td>
  <td>Enable RC stick override of auto and/or offboard modes <p><strong>Comment:</strong> When RC stick override is enabled, moving the RC sticks more than COM_RC_STICK_OV immediately gives control back to the pilot by switching to Position mode and if position is unavailable Altitude mode.
-Note: Only has an effect on multicopters, and VTOLs in multicopter mode.</p>  <strong>Bitmask:</strong><ul>  <li><strong>0:</strong> Enable override during auto modes (except for in critical battery reaction)</li>
+Note: Only has an effect on multicopters, and VTOLs in multicopter mode.
+This parameter is not considered in case of a GPS failure (Descend flight mode), where stick override is always enabled.</p>  <strong>Bitmask:</strong><ul>  <li><strong>0:</strong> Enable override during auto modes (except for in critical battery reaction)</li>
   <li><strong>1:</strong> Enable override during offboard mode</li>
 </ul>
  </td>